LeBlanc Build Guide by Totallynotn00b

 This spell is thankfully one that hasn't been recycled into new champions.

 This is what makes herself.
-It's as it says: copies the last skill cast, with additional damage.
+It's as it says: copies the last skill cast.
 Honestly, this grants a layer of complexity that no matter how in depth I explain it in this guide, it won't do it justice.
 You will simply have to practice.

 there really isn't anything I can say about this that hasn't been covered in my previous sections, so I'll keep this brief.